geomagpy/magpy/README.md

 ### 2.12 Database support

-MagPy supports data base access and many methods for optimizing data treatment in connection with data bases.
-Among many other benefits, using a database simplifies many typical procedures related to meta information.
-Currently MagPy supports [MySQL] databases.
-To use these features you need to install MySQL on your system.
-In following we provide a brief outline on how to set up and use this optional addition.
-Please note that a proper usage of the database requires sensor specific information.
-Unlike the often used way in geomagnetism to combine data from different sensors into one file structure, such data needs to remain separate for database usage and is only combined when producing [IAGA]/[INTERMAGNET] outputs.
-Furthermore, unique sensor information is requires like its type and serial number.
+MagPy supports database access and many methods for optimizing data treatment in connection with databases.
+Among many other benefits, using a database simplifies many typical procedures related to meta-information.
+Currently, MagPy supports [MySQL] databases.
+To use these features, you need to have MySQL installed on your system.
+In the following we provide a brief outline of how to set up and use this optional addition.
+Please note that a proper usage of the database requires sensor-specific information.
+In geomagnetism, it is common to combine data from different sensors into one file structure.
+In this case, such data needs to remain separate for database usage and is only combined when producing [IAGA]/[INTERMAGNET] definitive data.
+Furthermore, unique sensor information such as type and serial number is required.

         import magpy import database as mdb

 #### 2.12.1 Setting up a MagPy database (using MySQL)

-Open mysql (e.g. linux: mysql -u root -p mysql) and create a new database.
-Replace `#DB-NAME` with your database name (e.g. MyDB).
-After creation you also need to grant priviledges to this database to a user of your choice.
+Open mysql (e.g. Linux: `mysql -u root -p mysql`) and create a new database.
+Replace `#DB-NAME` with your database name (e.g. `MyDB`).
+After creation, you will need to grant priviledges to this database to a user of your choice.
 Please refer to official MySQL documentations for details and further commands.

          mysql> CREATE DATABASE #DB-NAME;
          mysql> GRANT ALL PRIVILEGES ON #DB-NAME.* TO '#USERNAME'@'%' IDENTIFIED BY '#PASSWORD';

-#### 2.12.2 Intializing a MagPy database
+#### 2.12.2 Initializing a MagPy database

+Connecting to a database using MagPy is done using following command:

         db = mdb.mysql.connect(host="localhost",user="#USERNAME",passwd="#PASSWORD",db="#DB-NAME")
         mdb.dbinit(db)

 #### 2.12.3 Adding data to the database

+Examples of useful meta-information:

         iagacode = 'WIC'
         data = read(example1)